liao1fan/MGA-YOLO-for-apple-leaf-disease-detection/data/README.md

 'utils' contains all the tool functions to parse configuration files, define loss functions,  draw plots for results, etc.

-All the codes in this section are from https://github.com/ultralytics/yolov5.
+All the code in this section are from https://github.com/ultralytics/yolov5.